Update your existing ads to expanded text ads

 Make the most of expanded text ads

-Expanded text ads share a number of the best practices you’re already familiar with for standard text ads.
+Expanded text ads share a number of the best practices you’re already familiar with text ads.
 But with almost 50% more ad text available and an additional headline, expanded text ads provide more opportunity for you to connect with users and drive more, qualified clicks to your website.

 - Rethink the messaging of your ad.
 It can be tempting, but don’t simply add a second headline to your existing ads.
 Consider the entire message that you want to present, taking into account all parts of your new ad.